How Important Are Oven Temperatures?

 How important is it that a chicken thigh be cooked at 375° Fahrenheit or a piece of salmon be cooked at 400° Fahrenheit, and what are the consequences if you get it wrong?

-Well, it turns out it doesn’t really matter because preheating your oven to 375° isn’t as precise as all the cookbooks make it out to be.
+Well, it turns out it doesn’t matter because preheating your oven to 375° isn’t as precise as all the cookbooks make it out to be.

 Cooking In A Pizza Oven